Why When You Eat Could Matter More Than What You Eat

 Experts explain how to time your meals for max feel-good, perform-better rewards.

-Does eating pizza at noon do the same to your body as eating pizza at 2am?
-If you've ever had a few slices after a late night out and woken up feeling bloated and a little sluggish, you know the answer is heck no.
+Is eating pizza at noon the same to your body as eating pizza at 2 am?
+If you’ve ever had a few slices after a late night out and woken up feeling bloated and a little sluggish, you know the answer is heck no.

-Eating against your clock is like sleeping when you should be awake, or wearing your right contact lens in your left eye.
+Eating against your clock is like sleeping when you should be awake, or wearing your right contact in your left eye.
 It makes you feel fuzzy.
-More specifically, when you eat at the "wrong" time of day—you know, having dinner at 10pm because you've worked late, or wolfing down a pre-long run banana with peanut butter at 6am when you rarely eat before 9am.
-Your clock gets confused and tries to reset, says Panda.
-After a few days of this—regardless of how healthy you might be eating—our clock may stop being able to effectively regulate and, in a sense, gives up.
+More specifically, when you eat at the “wrong” time of day — you know, having dinner at 10 pm because you worked late, or wolfing down a pre–long run banana with peanut butter at 6 am when you rarely eat before 9 — your clock gets confused and tries to reset, says Panda.
+After a few days of this — regardless of how healthy you might be eating —your clock may stop being able to effectively regulate and, in a sense, gives up.
 Inflammation can start to rise and cellular damage might occur, leading to issues such as joint pain and slower muscle recovery, says Panda.

-Satchin Panda, PhD, professor at the Salk Institute for Biological Studies, USA
+Satchin Panda, PhD, professor at the Salk Institute for Biological Studies

 What’s the best way to time your meals?
 Here’s what experts and research suggest: